VirtoCommerce/vc-content/pages/docs/lessons/lesson3.md

 </scripts>
 ```

-* Settings - define custom settings for a new module
+* Settings - define custom settings for a new module:

 ```xml
 <settings>